Bill-Gray/PDCursesMod/docs/MANUAL.md

 There are 256 color pairs (8 bits), 8 bits for modifiers, and 16 bits for character data.
 The modifiers are bold, underline, right-line, left-line, italic, reverse and blink, plus the alternate character set indicator.
+(This is the scheme used in 'traditional' PDCurses.)

-   By default,  a 64-bit chtype is used :
+   By default,  PDCursesMod uses 64-bit chtype :

 -------------------------------------------------------------------------------
 |63|62|..|53|52|..|34|33|32|31|30|29|28|..|22|21|20|19|18|17|16|..| 3| 2| 1| 0|